codacy/docs/CONTRIBUTING.md

 1. Merge the pull request using the "merge commit" strategy.

+### Updating documentation from submodules

+1. Make the changes directly in the submodule repository

+1. In the `codacy/docs` repository `cd` into the submodule that you want to update (ex: `cd submodules/codacy-coverage-reporter`)

+1. Pull changes in the submodule repository (`git checkout master && git pull origin master`)

+1. Commit and push changes in a new Pull Request

 ### Deploying the documentation to GitHub Pages

 A [GitHub workflow](https://github.com/codacy/docs/blob/master/.github/workflows/mkdocs.yml) automatically deploys the generated HTML to GitHub Pages on every push to `master` or to the release branches `release/v*`.